-The eddy covariance method, a micrometeorological technique, provides a direct measure of net carbon and water fluxes between vegetated canopies and the atmosphere (Baldocchi et al. 1988; Foken and Wichura 1996; Aubinet et al. 2000).
-With current technology, the eddy covariance method is able to measure mass and energy fluxes over short and long timescales (hour, days, seasons, and years) with minimal disturbance to the underlying vegetation.
+The eddy covariance method, a micrometeorological technique, provides a direct measure of net carbon and water fluxes between vegetated canopies and the atmosphere (Baldocchi et al., 1988; Foken and Wichura, 1996; Aubinet et al. 2000).
+With current technology, the eddy covariance method is able to measure mass and energy fluxes over short and long time scales (hour, days, seasons and years) with minimal disturbance to the underlying vegetation.
 Another attribute of the eddy covariance method is its ability to sample a relatively large area of land.
-Typical footprints have longitudinal length scales of 100-2000 m (Schmid 1994).
+Typical footprints have longitudinal length scales of 100 to 2000 m (Schmid, 1994).
 If deployed as a coordinated network of measurements sites, the eddy covariance method has the potential of quantifying how whole ecosystems respond to a spectrum of climate regimes, thereby expanding the spatial scope of this method.

 The eddy covariance method is not without weaknesses.
-Its application is generally restricted to periods when atmospheric conditions are steady and to locations with relatively flat terrain and vegetation that extends horizontally about 100 times the sampling height.
+Its application is generally restricted to periods when atmospheric conditions are steady and to locations with relatively flat terrain and vegetation that extends horizontally about one hundred times the sampling height.
 Consequently, the method is not suitable for measuring fluxes in rough mountainous terrain or near distinct landscape transitions such as lakes.

-Nevertheless, the strengths of the eddy covariance method far outweigh its weaknesses, as it can provide information that can aid in inferential carbon fluxes being determined by the global inversion model community, remote sensing scientists, and forest ecologists.
-For example, data from an eddy covariance measurement site have the potential to complement the global flask sampling network in a very direct way.
-Historically, the global flask sampling network has been concentrated at marine locations (Tans et al. 1990).
-Recent studies using tall towers show that there are times during the day, when either local surface fluxes are small or convective mixing is vigorous, that CO2 concentrations measured in the atmospheric surface layers are very close to the mean boundary layer concentration (Bakwin et al. 1998; Potosnak et al. 1999).
-High-precision CO_2 concentration measurements and surface carbon flux measurements, made at eddy covariance measurement sites, have the potential to expand the density of the existing flask network.
+Nevertheless, the strengths of the eddy covariance method far outweigh its weaknesses, as it can provide information that can aid inferential carbon fluxes being determined by the global inversion model community, remote sensing scientists and forest ecologists.
+For example, data from an eddy covariance measurement site has the potential to complement the global flask sampling network in a very direct way.
+Historically, the global flask sampling network has been concentration at marine locations (Tans et al., 1990).
+Recent studies using tall-towers show that there are times during the day, when either local surface fluxes are small or convective mixing is vigorous, that CO2 concentrations measured in the atmospheric surface layer are very close to the mean boundary layer concentration (Bakwin et al., 1998; Potosnak et al., 1999).
+High precision CO_2 concentration measurements and surface carbon flux measurements, made at eddy covariance measurement sites, have the potential to expand the density of the existing flask network.
 Data from a network of eddy covariance measurement sites can also be used to improve and validate the algorithms being used by remote sensing scientists and ecosystem modelers.
 And finally, such data can aid forest ecologists in their interpretation of forest biomass inventories, by providing information on fluxes from carbon pools and how these fluxes vary on a seasonal and interannual basis.

-4. History: What has been done?
+History: What Has Been Done?

-Micrometeorologists have been measuring CO_2 and water vapor exchange between vegetation and the atmosphere since the late 1950s and early 1960s.
-Yet, only recently have we had the technology available that enables us to make continuous flux measurements at numerous sites.
+Micrometeorologists have been making measurements of CO_2 and water vapor exchange between vegetation and the atmosphere since the late 1950's and early 1960's.
+Yet, only been recently have we had the technology available that enables us to make continuous flux measurements at numerous sites.

-The earliest reported micrometeorological measurements of CO2 exchange were conducted by Inoue (1958), Lemon (1960), Monteith and Sziecz (1960), and Denmead (1969).
+The earliest reported micrometeorological measurements of CO_2 exchange were conducted by Inoue (1957), Lemon (1960), Monteith and Sziecz (1960), and Denmead (1969).
 These studies employed the flux-gradient method over agricultural crops during the growing season.
-By the late 1960s and early 1970s, a few scientists started applying the flux-gradient method over natural landscapes.
-Several flux-gradient studies of CO2 exchange were conducted over forests (Denmead 1969; Baumgartner 1969; Jarvis et al. 1976), and one team ventured to assess the annual carbon balance of a salt marsh (Houghton and Woodwell 1980).
+By the late 1960s and early 1970s, a few scientists started applying flux gradient method over natural landscapes.
+Several flux-gradient studies of CO_2 exchange were conducted over forests (Denmead, 1969; Baumgartner, 1969; Jarvis et al., 1976).
+And one team ventured to assess the annual carbon balance of a salt marsh (Houghton and Woodwell, 1980).